 Wild garlic madeleines – spring time !!

-For a long time, I did not really know what to do with the herb and was very skeptical about the plant.
-In addition, there were the warnings: Not to confuse them with lily of the valley (their leaves are more shiny), until last summer I discovered a huge field of wild garlic during a walk nearby.
-This bloom already and thus I knew exactly that I had to do here with the right herb.
-I remembered the place and went there again this year.
+For a long time, I didn´t really know what to do with this herb and was very skeptical about it.
+In addition there were the warnings: not to confuse them with lily of the valley (their leaves are shinier).
+But then last summer I discovered a huge field of wild garlic during a walk nearby.
+It was already blooming and so I knew exactly that I had the right herb here.
+I remembered this spot and went back there this year.
 And there it was: fresh and green!

-You can also eat the flowers but from the flowering period it loses more and more its characterful light garlic flavor.
+The flowers are also edible, but from the flowering period on it loses more and more of its characteristic light garlic flavor.

-In the past, the herb was important for vitamin supply as one of the first suppliers of energy after the long winters.
-Overall, it is said to invigorate the metabolism and give us renewed vigor - so that we have bear powers!
+In the past, the herb was important for supplying vitamins, as one of the first energy boosters after the long winters.
+Overall, it is said to invigorate the metabolism and give us renewed vigor - so that we have the power of bears!

 There are countless ways to use wild garlic.
 Besides a spring soup, you can make pesto from it or simply sprinkle it over dishes as a fresh herb.

-I have developed a delicious cookie recipe for you:
+For you today I have developed a delicious cookie recipe from it:

 Wild Garlic Madeleines

-First, I washed the herb thoroughly.
-Here please be really thorough, so that no more eggs of the fox tapeworm are on it.
+First, I washed the leaves thoroughly.
+Please be really thorough here, to make sure that no eggs of the fox tapeworm are on them.
 To do this, it is best to rinse the leaves individually under running water.

-For our recipe we need about 20-30 leaves of wild garlic, which we cut very small.
+For our recipe we need about 20-30 leaves of wild garlic, which will be finely chopped.

 · Quantity: 24 pieces